cn0047/stash/ed/db/mongodb/a.replication.md

 When node comes back up as a secondary and oplog has looped - the entire db will be copied from primary.

-Minimal Replica Set in mongo:
+Minimal Replica Set in mongo:œ
 * primary
 * secondary
 * arbiter (for election when primary down)